plumehub/Experiences_Coriolis/README.md

-# Experience_Coriolis
+# Experiences_Coriolis
-Experience convection on the Coriolis platform
+Experiences convection on the Coriolis platform